Should I Make A Clean, No-Contingency Offer?

 - Waiving the home sale contingency: Many homeowners need to sell their current house before they can purchase another.
 If a buyer needs the proceeds of the sale to be able to afford their next home, waiving a home sale contingency can put them in financial jeopardy.
 If the sale of the buyer’s current home falls through, they would be forced to give up their earnest money.

 - Waiving the appraisal contingency: Lenders require that homes be appraised before they agree to give buyers mortgages, as they want to ensure that they don’t lend more than the home is actually worth.
-By waiving an appraisal contingency, buyers may be forced to pay the difference between the sales price and the appraised value of the home out of pocket or lose their earnest money.
+By waiving an appraisal contingency with an appraisal waiver, buyers may be forced to pay the difference between the sales price and the appraised value of the home out of pocket or lose their earnest money.

 - Waiving the title contingency: Performing a title search on a home reveals the legal owners, as well as any liens on the property.
 If a buyer waives a title contingency and the title search reveals that it’s unclean, the buyer will unintentionally assume the responsibility for all of the seller’s debts by purchasing the home.
 Furthermore, the buyer may also expose themselves to lawsuits regarding the ownership of the property.